ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 Define AUTH_OIDC_ENABLED
 ```
 *An example `50_mod_auth_openidc-defines.conf` modified to expose user claim.
 You must be logged via OpenID Connect to receive data this endpoint.*

+If the provider is https with a certificate signed by a CA not included in the NI-CURL CA bundle (`C:\Program Files\National Instruments\Shared\nicurl\ca-bundle.crt`), then the `AUTH_OIDC_PROVIDER_DIR` define in `50_mod_auth_openidc-defines.conf` must to be updated to point to a CA bundle containing the provider's CA. The path can be absolute, or relative to `C:\Program Files\National Instruments\Shared\Web Server`.

 ### Mapping Claims to SystemLink Roles.